Union Church of Bay Ridge - Brooklyn, NY

 Organ Specifications:

-III/42 Henderson-Wilson Co (1973)
+III/44 Henderson-Wilson Co (1973)

 III/21 Skinner Organ Company, Op.
 382 (1922)

-• II/10 J.H. & C.S.
-Odell, Op.
+II/8 J.H. & C.S.
+Odell & Co., Op.
 329 (1896)

-Before there were cars or subways, before there was a bridge to Staten Island, when Bay Ridge was green withlawns and "country" farms, there was a Church.
-Two churches actually - a Dutch Reformed church [Bay Ridge Reformed Church] at 80th Street and Ridge Boulevard, and a Presbyterian church one block south, at 81st Street and Ridge Boulevard.
-The cornerstone of the Dutch Reformed church was laid in June of 1896.
-The Presbyterians had laid the cornerstone of their church in April of that same year.
-According to Andrew Dolkart, author of Landmarks of New York City, the architect of the Dutch Reformed church (the front part of the present sanctuary of Union Church) was Arthur Bates Jennings.
 Dr. Walter R. Ferris was the Presbyterian minister, and Dr. Charles Scudder was called, with notable brevity, to serve the Dutch.
 "The secretary mailed the notice, and Dr. Scudder accepted the call."
 There was a grand total of 32 members at both churches.
 Since Dr. Scudder owned a little sloop, he would take people sailing, and Dr. Ferris would take them out driving in his horse and rig.
 "I sail people into church, but he drives them," Dr. Scudder liked to say of his colleague.
 Though each small congregation displayed ambition for its own church, it soon became apparent that "Presbyterians and Reformed people exhibited the same faith, vision, and piety."
 In December 1918 a merger was accomplished, and Union Church as we know it came into being.
 Dr. Horace Leavitt was the first minister of The Union Church of Bay Ridge.
 There was no Parish House or Sunday School then.
 Classes met in the church kitchen or in the belfry.
 In 1924, as the population of Bay Ridge grew, a dedicated congregation struggled to raise money, and the Union Church structure of today was built.
+A lightning strike destroyed the steeple in 1937.
 In 1931 the parish House was erected on the site of the Presbyterian Church.

-From the Union Church of Bay Ridge web site
+From the Union Church of Bay Ridge website

 Electro-pneumatic action